-Recall from last week that our remaining (and main) challenge is to implement a partition oracle, i.e., an "algorithm" that can compute P(v) for a queried vertex $v \in V$ in constant time.
+Our sublinear algorithm will not compute this partition directly, and instead will use local computation to compute another partition P (with somewhat worse parameters).
+The remaining (and main) challenge is to design an algorithm that can compute P(v) for a queried vertex $v \in V$ in constant time.
+This is called a partition oracle.
 Note: P could be random, but should be "globally consistent" for the different queries v.